fferflo/einx/docs/source/comparison/vmap.rst

         return sum(x, axis=0)
         # output has shape (d)

-Manually vectorizing this operation with loop notation over a new leading dimension of length 4 (*i.e.* with input shape ``(b, c, d)`` and ``b = 4``) results in the following invocations of the primitive ``sum``:
+Manually vectorizing the operation ``op`` with loop notation over a new leading dimension of length 4 (*i.e.* with input shape ``(b, c, d)`` and ``b = 4``) results in the following invocations of the primitive ``sum``:

 ..  code-block:: python